stringerzoo/Hazard-Map-Update-Tool/TESTING.md

 **Expected behavior:**
 - No diff sections (Remove / Keep not shown)
 - All qualifying towers appear in the Add section
-- Summary bar shows only Total and Add counts (no Remove/Keep cells)
+- Summary bar shows only Total and Add counts

 **Pass criteria:**
-1. Tower count matches the known count from the fixture (document this number when you establish the fixture)
+1. Tower count matches the known count from the fixture
 2. No tower with AGL < 500 ft appears in results
 3. No tower with range > 70 NM appears in results
 4. No crane, stack, power line, or wind turbine entry appears
-5. Export CSV — open in Excel and verify row count matches on-screen count
+5. Export CSV — row count matches on-screen count
-6. Compare CSV to `test/expected/current-only.csv` — all rows must match exactly (NOTAM ID, range, bearing, MSL, AGL, location ref)
+6. Compare CSV to `test/expected/current-only.csv` — all rows match exactly

 ---

-### TC-02 — Diff with previous month
+### TC-02 — Diff with previous month 🔁

 **Setup:** Load `sample-previous.pdf` as Previous, `sample-current.pdf` as Current.
 **Settings:** Same as TC-01.

-**Expected behavior:**
-- Three sections: Remove, Keep, Add
-- Remove: towers in previous but not current
-- Keep: towers in both
-- Add: towers in current but not previous
-- Remove + Keep + Add = total count from TC-01 (Add + Keep = current total)

 **Pass criteria:**
-1. Remove + Keep count equals the qualifying tower count from the previous fixture (establish and document this)
+1. Remove + Keep count equals the qualifying tower count from the previous fixture
-2. Keep + Add count equals the qualifying tower count from the current fixture (TC-01 result)
+2. Keep + Add count equals the qualifying tower count from the current fixture
 3. No tower appears in more than one section
-4. Export CSV — verify Action column contains only REMOVE, KEEP, or ADD
+4. Export CSV — Action column contains only REMOVE, KEEP, ADD, REISSUED, or BUFFER
 5. Compare CSV to `test/expected/diff-normal.csv`

 ---

-### TC-03 — No qualifying towers
+### TC-03 — No qualifying towers 🔁

 **Setup:** Load `sample-no-qualifiers.pdf` as Current.
 Leave Previous empty.
 **Settings:** Same as TC-01.

-**Expected behavior:**
-- Tool completes without error
-- Summary shows 0 for all counts
-- Add section shows "None"
-- KML export produces a valid file with zero placemarks (or gracefully declines)

 **Pass criteria:**
 1. No JavaScript error in browser console